opencanarias/taple-docsite/docs/discover/governance.md

+---
+description: Rules of interaction between participants and subjects
+---

 # Governance
 In this page we will describe the governance functionally.
 If you want to know how to define a governance to adapt it to your needs visit the [governance configuration](../learn/governance-structure.md) page.